-The safe handling of patient records is a priority in healthcare, especially when you consider the regulations set forth by the Health Insurance Portability and Accountability Act (HIPAA).
+The safe handling of patient records is a priority in healthcare, especially when you consider the regulations set by the Health Insurance Portability and Accountability Act (HIPAA).
 Violations stemming from HIPAA can lead to civil and criminal penalties against your business.
-In order to avoid these issues and have a secured medical practice, take a look at some common cyber security measures you should be taking:
+In order to avoid these issues and have a secured medical practice, take a look at some common cyber security measures you should be implementing:

 Improving the sophistication of firewalls, anti-malware measures, and encryption are some additional steps to keep your practice safe.
 Some of the most common software used to properly layer a defense are:

 Your office staff is usually the front line for patient interactions and record maintenance.
-Keeping an open line of communication and developing policies regarding their roles in safeguarding patient data is essential.
+Keeping an open line of communication and develop policies regarding their roles in safeguarding patient data is essential.
 They should understand the hazards of downloading unauthorized software and always stay away from unknown email links that can cause potential viruses to spread.
 Encourage your staff to speak out if they receive suspicious emails, even if they are familiar with the source.

 Creating good habits for password maintenance should also be discussed regularly.
 This includes using distinctive passwords that do not match those used for personal accounts.
 An easy but effective way to protect access to user profiles is to implement a rule where passwords are changed every 90 days.
 This will create a line of protection that will put your practice ahead of potential password scammers.

 Also, ensure that your staff meets certain requirements such as only using company provided computers or tablets.
 These are simple best practices that every office should encourage.
 In addition, cyber security software training will help your staff identify risks and how to avoid them.
 Putting time and effort into a training procedure will help your staff understand the value of protecting patient data and securing their work place.